-CGBM/Calet, Swift/BAT, AstroSAT/CZTI, INTE-GRAL Martinez-Castellanos et al. 2017; Sakamoto et al. 2017 and Hamburg et al. 2017; Xiongs et al. 2017; Barthelmy et al. 2017; Bhalerao et al. 2017; Ferrigno et al. 2017.
-Wide-field optical survey data like SVOM/mini-GWAC (Wu et al. 2017), Pan-STARRS (Smartt et al. 2017a), iPTF (Kasliwal et al. 2017), provided pre-merger images and for prompt/early emission.
+All-sky searches.
+Using temporal and spatial information, the large survey instruments (thousands of square degrees, up to over half of the sky) matched their independent transient database with the GW event or performed sub-threshold investigation near the trigger time and localization area of GW events.
+These strategies were used by neutrino detectors (ANTARES and IceCube, Bartos et al. 2017; Dornic et al. 2017), and high-energy instruments like HAWC, Fermi/GBM, CGBM/Calet, Swift/BAT, AstroSAT/CZTI, and INTEGRAL (Martinez-Castellanos & Smith 2017; Sakamoto et al. 2017; Barthelmy et al. 2017; Bhalerao et al. 2017; Ferrigno et al. 2017; Hamburg et al. 2017; Xiongs et al. 2017).
+Wide-field optical survey data like SVOM/mini-GWAC (Wu et al. 2017), Pan-STARRS (Smartt et al. 2017a), and iPTF (Kasliwal et al. 2017), provided pre-merger images and for prompt/early emission.
 The time window around the GW candidate used to search for the EM counterpart is defined on the basis of the type of GW event and the counterpart properties expected in a specific band.
 For GRBs, it typically covered a few seconds to minutes.
-In the case of neutrinos, a window of ± 500 s around the merger was used to search for neutrinos associated with prompt and extended gamma-ray emission (Baret et al. 2011), and a longer 14-day time window after the GW detection to cover predictions of longer-lived emission processes (Fang & Metzger 2017).
+In the case of neutrinos, a window of ± 500 s around the merger was used to search for neutrinos associated with prompt and extended gamma-ray emission (Baret et al. 2011), and a longer 14 day time window after the GW detection to cover predictions of longer-lived emission processes (Fang & Metzger 2017).